revoxhere/duino-coin/README.md

 This list will be actively updated.
 If you want to add software to this list, submit a PR or contact one of the developers.

+<h3 align="center">wDUCO tutorial</h3><br>

+wDUCO is DUCO wrapped on the Tron network.
+Currently there aren't many uses for it, other than just storing funds in external wallet or exchanging wDUCO to another token on JustSwap.
+Before doing anything, make sure you have `tronpy` (tron lib) and `cryptography` (for encrypting private key) modules for python3 installed.

+### Configuring wDUCO Wrapper in the GUI Wallet

+1. Open the DUCO GUI (desktop) Wallet
+2. Open the settings tab
+3. Click the **Configure Wrapper** button
+4. Input your private key (for example your tronlink key) and set a passphrase used for encrypting it

+### Configuring wDUCO Wrapper in the CLI Wallet

+1. Open the DUCO CLI (console) Wallet
+2. Start wrapper configuration tool by typing `wrapperconf`
+4. Input your private key (for example your tronlink key) and set a passphrase used for encrypting it

+### Wrapping DUCO

+After setting up the wrapper in one of the two wallets, you can wrap DUCOs (convert them to wDUCO).

+1. Open the Wallet
+2. Type `wrap` to start the wrapping process OR click **Wrap DUCO** button
+3. Follow the instructions displayed by the wallet

+### Unwrapping DUCO

+After setting up the wrapper in one of the two wallets, you can unwrap wDUCOs (convert them to DUCO).
+**Note: make sure you have some TRX in your wallet for the fees!** Unwraping will use ~5 TRX (~0.5 USD) as fees.

+1. Open the Wallet
+2. Type `unwrap` to start the wrapping process OR click **Unwrap DUCO** button
+3. Follow the instructions displayed by the wallet

 <h2 align="center">Development</h2><br>

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.